|

-28 February 2008 - Druridge Bay Nature Reserve, Northumberland.
+28 February 2008 - Druridge Bay Nature Reserve Walk, Northumberland.

-This afternoon we visited Druridge Bay Nature Reserve, on the Northumberland Coast.
+This afternoon we visited the Northumberland Coast for a walk to Druridge Bay Nature Reserve.
 There are a number of lakes behind the dunes on what was once the Radar Site opencast mine.
 One of the biggest ever blots on the Northumberland landscape, it destroyed the villages of East Chevington and Radcliffe.

 The national cycle route runs along a track between the dunes and the lake which is also popular with walkers as it makes a good circular walk if you go to the beach as well.